dkoudela/lfs-tracking-hook/README.md

 4. Commit the file ``.gitlftracking`` to the git repository.
 5. Copy the file https://github.com/dkoudela/lfs-tracking-hook/blob/master/pre-commit to the directory ``.git/hooks/`` in the git repository.

+---

 > Note 1.:
 > If you already have a pre-commit hook in your git repository, you have to merge the scripts together.

+---

+> Note 2.:
+> As a pre-commit hook cannot be submitted to the git repository, the installation procedure has to be executed in every cloned git repository.